lpsinger/userguide/tutorial/skymaps.rst

     >>> hpx[ipix_disc].sum()
     9.522375325439142e-06

-Integrated probability in a polygon
+Integrated Probability in a Polygon
 -----------------------------------

 Similarly, we can use the :func:`hp.query_polygon <healpy.query_polygon>`